ssnider5/BMC-API-APP/README.md

 ## Acknowledgments

 - BMC API documentation and team
-- Sean Snider for everything
+- Created by: Sean Snider
 - Kevin Lyles for helping test the UI

 ## Version History